Abdulllahhhh/Deep-Learning-FashionMNIST-Classifier/README.md

 # Deep Learning FashionMNIST Classifier

-## Project Overview
+## Project Description

-This project is an image classification system built using Deep Learning with TensorFlow and Keras.
-The model is trained on the Fashion-MNIST dataset to recognize different types of clothing items.
+This project is a simple Deep Learning image classification model built using TensorFlow and Keras.
+The model is trained on the Fashion-MNIST dataset to classify clothing items into different categories.

 ## Dataset

-The Fashion-MNIST dataset contains grayscale images of clothes and accessories.
+Fashion-MNIST contains grayscale images of clothing items.

 * 60,000 training images
 * 10,000 testing images
+* 10 classes
 * Image size: 28 × 28 pixels
-* 10 clothing categories

-## Tools and Technologies
+## Tools Used

 * Python
 * TensorFlow